Further Information about Common Laurel Hedge Plants (Cherry Laurel)

-Once your Cherry Laurel hedge is established we would recommend an annual feed early in the spring with a balanced fertiliser such as our After-plant feed, this is really beneficial to a Laurel (or any other evergreen!) hedge if applied at the same time as a mulch (a layer moisture retaining material like bark chippings, lawn mowings or garden compost).
+We would recommend an annual feed early in the spring with a balanced fertiliser such as our After-plant feed.
+This is really beneficial to a Cherry Laurel hedge, or any other evergreen, if applied at the same time as a mulch (a layer of moisture retaining material like well-seasoned bark chippings, lawn mowings or garden compost).

-Older Common Laurel hedge plants can sometimes run out of steam a little, perhaps making very little annual growth and looking rather pale and chlorotic.
+Older Common Laurel hedge plants can sometimes run out of steam a little, making very little annual growth and looking rather pale and chlorotic.
 Assuming there is no obvious cause for this (like a new concrete driveway or extension encroaching on the root run) then we would recommend a balanced specialist fertiliser to encourage both root and top growth together with magnesium to improve the leaf colour.
 Our Seaweed Bio-stimulant is ideal, if the root run is very dry, we would recommend gently loosening the top few centimetres with a garden fork and then watering very well after application.
 This action should freshen up your Laurel hedge within a few weeks, especially if undertaken in spring or early summer.

-Freshly planted Common Laurel hedge plants (especially bare roots – and sometimes root ball plants too) can ‘moult’ some many their leaves after planting.
-(Often, they will turn yellow first) This is more common if the weather is very harsh during winter or turns very warm in the spring when a new hedge is planted late in the season.
+Freshly planted Common Laurel hedge plants can ‘moult’ some of their many leaves after planting.
+This is more common if the weather is very harsh during winter, or turns very warm in the spring when a new hedge is planted late in the season.
 Leaf loss is a stress response to conserve water.
-If the new plants are kept well-watered and have been planted in suitable soil they should re leaf soon after the start of the growing season once the roots have become established.
+If the new plants are kept well-watered and have been planted in suitable soil they should re-leaf soon after the start of the growing season, once the roots have become established.
 Leaf drop can be minimised by good soil preparation, sufficient watering after planting, mulching and the application of Rootgrow will also help the new root system to establish much more quickly.

 Common Laurel hedge plants can suffer from frost damage in Autumn, Winter and Spring.